NicholasStern/Dotua/docs/documentation.md

 ```

 By instantiating an *rAutoDiff* object and using the *create_rscalar* method,
-users are able to initialize varibales for use in constructing arbitrary
+users are able to initialize variables for use in constructing arbitrary
 functions.
 Additionally, users are able to specify initial values for these
 variables.
 Creating variables in this way will ensure that users are able to
 use the Dotua defined operators to both evaluate functions and compute their
 derivatives.
-Furhtermore, using the *partial* method, users are able to
+Furthermore, using the *partial* method, users are able to
 determine the derivative of their constructed function with respect to
 a specified *rScalar* variable.